anuket-project/anuket-specifications/doc/ref_model/chapters/chapter06.md

 **Enabler Services**: These APIs are provided by functions which may be instantiated at higher layers (i.e. in user or workload space), and provide facilities that are required for a majority of VNFs.
 For example, DHCP, DNS, NTP, DBaaS, etc. Note, in some cases Enabler Services may mirror services provided within the Infra, such as DNS or DHCP.
 However, the purpose in this section is explicitly to describe instances of those services which are both hosted and consumed above the Infra water mark.

+** Suggest Deletion **
 <a name="6.1"></a>
 ## 6.1 Infra-Related APIs
 This is a place holder for Infra Related APIs.

 <a name="6.2"></a>
-## 6.2 NFVI APIs
+## 6.2 NFVI Interfaces
-The NFVI APIs consist of set of APIs that are externally and internally visible.
+The NFVI Interfaces consist of set of APIs that are externally and internally visible.
 The externally visible APIs are made available for orchestration and management of the execution environments that host workloads (e.g., VNFs) while the internally visible APIs support actions on the hypervisor and the physical resources.
 The ETSI NFV Reference Architecture Framework (**Figure 6-1**) shows a number of Interface points where specific or sets of APIs are supported.
 For the scope of the reference model the relevant interface points are shown in **Table 6-1**.

 <p align="center"><img src="../figures/ch01_etsi_archi_mapping_v2.PNG" alt="ETSI NFVI Interface" title="ETSI NFVI Interface" width="65%"/></p>
 <p align="center"><b>Figure 6-1:</b> ETSI NFVI Interface points.</p>